Walterboro | Dining

 Pon Pon Chapel of Ease

-Parkers Ferry Road, Round O
+Parkers Ferry Road

 The Pon Pon Chapel Ruins are situated on what was once the Parkers Ferry Road, 1 mile from SC 64.
 One of two chapels of ease established by an Act of the General Assembly in 1725 to serve St. Bartholomew’s Parish.
 This chapel burned in 1801 & 1832.
 It was known as Burnt Church after 1832.
 The ruins today are enough to distinguish the chapel’s gracious features.